sunfounder/pico-2w-kit/docs/source/cproject/ar_temp.rst

 |wiring_temp|

 .. #.
-Connect 3V3 and GND of Pico 2W to the power bus of the breadboard.
+Connect 3V3 and GND of Pico 2 W to the power bus of the breadboard.
 .. #.
 Connect one lead of the thermistor to the GP28 pin, then connect the same lead to the positive power bus with a 10K ohm resistor.
 .. #.
 Connect another lead of thermistor to the negative power bus.